FestaLab/railway/README.md

 ## Todo

 1. Do not override application files, explain the changes instead;
-2. Temporarily remove webserver from target group during a deploy for true zero downtime;
+2. Temporarily remove webserver from target group during a deploy for true zero downtime deploys;
-3. Fix Cloudwatch stream error when multiple instances use the same stream;
+3. Cleanup how MAX_THREADS is configured in worker instances;
-4. Cleanup how MAX_THREADS is configured in worker instances;
+4. Write teardown playbooks;

 ## License